Georgia GOP congressional race gets personal over illegal immigrant ad claims

 "John’s company never manufactured anything in China.
 It bought and sold toys for children’s brain development.
 It sourced domestically whenever American made products were available.
 The fact she’s talking about sending jobs overseas and warehouse workers that don’t exist shows she’s just throwing blind punches," Hogg continued.

-The Cowan campaign called out Greene's new ad claim that she "always" used E-Verify, which contradicts her lawyer's letter that said Taylor Commercial didn't enroll until 2010.
+The Cowan campaign called out Greene's new ad claim that she "always" used E-Verify, which they argue contradicts her lawyer's letter that said Taylor Commercial didn't enroll until 2010.

 "To lie so brazenly with an assertion disproved by federal records and her own legal henchmen leaves us with no reason to believe she ‘never’ hired an illegal immigrant in her construction company," Hogg said.
-"With 50-100 employees, in that industry in particular, it’s impossible to say never when she wasn’t using E-Verify.”
+"With 50-100 employees, in that industry in particular, it’s impossible to say never when she wasn’t using E-verify.”

 Northwest Georgia's 14th congressional district seat is open after GOP Rep. Tom Graves announced he won't seek reelection.
 In the June 9 primary, Greene came in first among the nine candidates vying for the Republican nomination, with 40 percent of the vote.
 Cowan was a distant second at 21 percent.